-STRENGTH & THREAT - Another physical restriction placed upon the economy of southeast Kansas becomes very evident when one reviews the surface water flows.
+Strength & Threat - Another physical restriction placed upon the economy of southeast Kansas becomes very evident when one reviews the surface water flows.
 The district has an abundant supply of surface water, in fact the most abundant in the state.
 The problem arises with the extreme fluctuations in the stream flow of the district.
 The district is characterized by seasonal rains that create flood and drought conditions throughout the district.
 Water control has been a critical problem in many areas of the district with the flood-prone areas being extensive.

-STRENGTH & OPPORTUNITY -- The district has shown some evidence in stabilization and even sporadic growth.
+Strength & Opportunity -- The district has shown some evidence in stabilization and even sporadic growth.
 There has been a slight upsurge in industrial activity.
 It appears that the district has transformed from a predominately agricultural region to a manufacturing orientated region.
 The district has had good success in attracting a variety of new manufacturing firms that have served to diversify the economy of southeast Kansas.

-STRENGTH & OPPORTUNITY - Cropland and rangeland still remain the predominate land use in terms of size, however, in terms of concentration within the district, pasture and forest are the most concentrated.
+Strength & Opportunity - Cropland and rangeland still remain the predominate land use in terms of size, however, in terms of concentration within the district, pasture and forest are the most concentrated.
 Urban land is ranked next in concentration which underscores the recent increase of urban land.

-STRENGTH & OPPORTUNITY --There are a number of additional positive features operating within the district that counteract, to a certain extent, the negative forces.
+Strength & Opportunity --There are a number of additional positive features operating within the district that counteract, to a certain extent, the negative forces.
 The district is utilizing its non-mineral resources in a more efficient manner.
 Limestone, clay, shale and gravel have now become the most important mined resources.
-Southeast Kansas has tremendous untapped potential in the forest resources.
 The district has large acreages of woodlands that are only partially utilized.
 Other than pallet manufacturing, the district has limited secondary wood processing facilities, resulting in the export of the district's raw timber.

-STRENGTH & OPPORTUNITY -- Other advantages in the physical environment include the abundance of the water resources, the large potential of the recreational facilities, and the increasing productivity of farming.
+Strength & Opportunity -- Other advantages in the physical environment include the abundance of the water resources, the large potential of the recreational facilities, and the increasing productivity of farming.

-THREAT & OPPORTUNITY - The closure of the Kansas Army ammunition plant presented a significant threat to the Southeast Kansas region.
+Threat & Opportunity - The closure of the Kansas Army ammunition plant presented a significant threat to the southeast Kansas region.
 However, the closure provides the region the opportunity to establish a premiere mixed use industrial park which will serve as the center for industrial growth in the region.
 The Great Plains Industrial Park consists of 13,727 acres providing not only the opportunity for industrial growth but the opportunity for recreation, preservation, and conservation of sensitive habitat.

-STRENGTH - Small town living, low crime rates (especially low violent crimes), sense of community, and low cost of living.
+Strength - Small town living, low crime rates (especially low violent crimes), sense of community, and low cost of living.

-THREAT - Drug abuse, especially in the entry level, and blue collar workforce, is a significant issue.
+Threat - Drug abuse, especially in the entry level, and blue collar workforce, is a significant issue.
 It limits employability.
 Employers have trouble hiring because of the inability of a significant number of applicants who are unable to pass a drug test.

-WEAKNESS - The lack of downtown pride and entertainment.
+Weakness - The lack of downtown pride and entertainment.
 The need to improve city streets, building facades and make communities more attractive.
 There needs to be more entertainment options for youth and adults & to attract new businesses.
 "We need to look at our communities like dating - we have to wear deodorant and do the small things to attract individuals to our communities.
 We have let ourselves go."

-THREAT/WEAKNESS - The outward migration of the young educated from the region. "kids from Southeast Kansas schools go on to do incredible things in other places.
+Threat & Weakness - The outward migration of the young educated from the region. "kids from southeast Kansas schools go on to do incredible things in other places.
 They have a lot of talent, but we don't have enough opportunities here for them to use their talents."
-The need for more high-paying jobs so young professionals can return.
+The need for awareness of the available high-paying jobs so young professionals can return.

-STRENGTH - Good higher education system with Pittsburg State University and five community colleges.
+Strength - Good higher education system with PSU and six community colleges.
 Local rural school districts do well with the resources they have.